Bruce—Grey—Owen Sound (federal electoral district)

 Bruce—Grey—Owen Sound (formerly known as Bruce, Bruce—Grey and Grey—Bruce—Owen Sound) is a federal electoral district that has been represented in the House of Commons of Canada since 1935.

-The riding has had a reputation of being a swing riding, but it has become more conservative in the last 10 years.
-It has produced many close results over the years.
+The riding once had a reputation of being a swing riding, but it has become more conservative in the last 20 years.
+It produced many close results over its early years.